IHE/RAD.IMR/input/pagecontent/volume-1.md

 > Note: The Report Reader is permitted to ignore referenced images in the GSPS object that are outside the observation imaging context defined in the ImagingSelection resource unless Advanced Image Viewing Option is supported.

-The Report Reader shall be capable of display the following non-image references specified in the ImagingSelection resource:
+The Report Reader shall be capable of display the following non-image references specified in the `ImagingSelection` resource:
 - instance.segmentList
 - instance.roiList
 - imageRegion

 #### 1:52.1.1.4 Rendered Report Reader

-Rather than render the report content, as the Report Reader does, a Rendered Report Reader presents to the user the pre-rendered version of the report that is included in the DiagnosticReport resource.
+Rather than render the report content, as the Report Reader does, a Rendered Report Reader presents to the user the pre-rendered version of the report that is included in the `DiagnosticReport` resource.
 The pre-rendered report includes multimedia content and hyperlinks.
 When the user clicks on the hyperlinks, the Rendered Report Reader retrieves the linked contents and display them to the user.

-A Rendered Report Reader shall retrieve and display the HTML report specified in DiagnosticReport.presentedForm.
+A Rendered Report Reader shall retrieve and display the HTML report specified in `DiagnosticReport.presentedForm`.

 > Note: There are no additional image viewing capabilities required for Rendered Report Readers.
 In other words, the image viewing capabilities presented by the Rendered Report Readers is defined by how the Report Creator created the rendered report.
 For example, for image references, one Report Creator may render them using WADO-RS links which will show a static rendered image, while another Report Creator may render them using IID Invoke Image Display links which will launch a viewer to show the referenced image with additional interactivity such as scrolling, zooming, etc. The Rendered Report Reader may provide additional image viewing capabilities.